Why tax investigation protection is worth having

 The cost of your cover depends on the accountancy firm providing it and who their supplier is.
 The price of cover can start from £90-100 per annum but will depend on the size and particulars of your business, so it’s best to contact your accountants to obtain an accurate quotation.

 Get tax investigation cover

 THP Chartered Accountants offers tax investigation protection to its existing clients for up to £100,000 of professional fees.
 Working in conjunction with Professional Fee Protection (PFP), we can assist you with a range of HMRC enquiries, from a full enquiry to a straightforward IR35 check.
-With offices based in Wanstead, Cheam, Chelmsford, Saffron Walden and London City, we are well equipped to assist businesses across the capital and the South East in the event of an investigation.
+With offices based in Wanstead, Cheam, Chelmsford and Saffron Walden, we are well equipped to assist businesses across the capital and the South East in the event of an investigation.

 Contact us today on 0800 6520 025 or look on our website here to find out more about our cover or our full range of accounting services.

 Mark Boulter is responsible for the efficient running of the firm’s infrastructure, and ensuring that THP delivers the best client service.
 Promoting the vision and culture across all branches, people are the key: “I like people who have a fresh approach and I’m happy for them to run with their ideas,” he says.

 Communication across departments is crucial and Mark pioneers this.
 He ensure that people and departments not only talk to each other, but that they share ideas– whether they’re about marketing, finance, sales, strategy or any other topic that can result in us offering a better service.
 “I think helping to develop the next generation of THP people is essential to our success,” Mark adds.
 “We’ve a lot of talented people and our way of doing things increasingly attracts ambitious newcomers who are looking for a fresh approach.
 That’s good for us and even better news for our clients.”